 In 2001, Sharat was accepted into the American Film Institute’s renowned Directing program where he honed his skills as a visual storyteller and director.
 Sharat directed six short films in two years, earned an MFA and received the highest honors conferred upon its graduates –the Richard P Rogers Award and the Franklin J Schaffner Award – after creating an acclaimed Masters Thesis film, American Made.

 American Made quickly became a phenomenon.
 The film earned seventeen awards as it tore through the international film festival circuit in 2004 and was acquired for national broadcast on PBS’s Emmy Award-winning program “Independent Lens” for four years.
-Nearly three million people have seen the short film worldwide.
-What started out as a thesis film production is now being studied at film schools for its artistic quality, at junior high and high schools for its subject matter, as well as police departments and corporations for employee sensitivity training and cultural outreach.
+More than three million people have seen the short film worldwide, as well as countless film students and others who have studied the films artistry and subject matter.

 Sharat followed up his thesis short by directing and producing a grassroots independent film that has similarly made its mark around the world – Divided We Fall: Americans in the Aftermath.
 Featured on CNN, NPR, BBC and others, Divided We Fall is the first documentary feature to chronicle the rise in hate-crimes and race-related abuse in the immediate aftermath of Sept.
 11, 2001.
 Demand for the film sparked national interest and sent Sharat on a packed screening and speaking tour.
 Colleges, universities and community groups continue to showcase Divided We Fall as a hopeful and uplifting exploration of America’s racial and religious diversity.

-In 2010, Sharat helped create the Yale Visual Law Project – an initiative at Yale Law School that brings together documentary filmmaking and legal scholarship.
-As Filmmaker-in-Residence, Sharat helped train law students how to communicate a story through the visual medium and helped produce and edit the Project’s first two films – Alienation and Stigma, which premiered in 2011.
-In 2011-12, he co-lead the program with producing partner Valarie Kaur as a Visiting Fellow at Yale Law School’s Information Society Project where they completed the Visual Law Project’s most ambitious project, The Worst of the Worst – a documentary about Connecticut’s only supermax prison.
-In 2013, the film helped lead to prison reform in the state and is being shown to policy makers in other states, as well as at film festivals.
+From 2010-12, Sharat helped create and lead the Yale Visual Law Project – an initiative at Yale Law School that brings together documentary filmmaking and legal scholarship.
+As a Visiting Fellow at Yale Law School’s Information Society Project, Sharat trained law students how to communicate a story through the visual medium while producing three films.
+The Visual Law Project’s most ambitious project, The Worst of the Worst – a documentary about Connecticut’s only supermax prison helped lead to prison reform in the state in 2013 and was used by policy makers in other states as an advocacy tool, as well.

 After being selected as an NBC Universal Directing Fellow, Sharat was hired to direct an episode of “Law & Order: Special Victims Unit” in October 2014 entitled “Spousal Privilege” with guest stars Meagan Good and Chad Coleman.
-On the success of that first episode, Sharat was invited to direct a second in February 2015 – “Winter Solstice” featuring Marcia Cross, Robert Vaughn, Susie Essman, and Oscar-winner Mercedes Ruehl among others.
+On the success of that first episode, Sharat was invited to direct a second three months later.

 Along the way, Sharat has directed promotional work for social justice organizations as well as music videos and shorts.
-His scripts The Field on the Corner, Sacred Grounds, and The Infected are in development with producers.
+His scripts The Field on the Corner, Sacred Grounds, Mountain of Light and The Infected are in development with producers.

-He lives in the Los Angeles area and is represented by Peter Meyer at Meyer Management.
+He lives in Los Angeles and is represented by Sean Fredin and James Robins Early at ICM Partners and Peter Meyer at Meyer Management.